PrestaShop/docs/src/content/1.7/development/Multistore/shop-context/_index.md

 # Shop context

-In many cases, your code will need to know if the multistore mode is enabled, if there are more than one shops activated, and if yes, what is the current shop context.
+In many cases, your code will need to know if the multistore mode is enabled, if there are more than one shop activated, and if yes, what is the current shop context.
 This is where the shop context and multistore feature adapters will come in handy.

 ## The multistore feature adapter